LitonZhang/sequential-regression-variational-autoencoder-SRVAE-and-online-instructor/README.md

 - Modular implementation with PyTorch

 ## Training
-Configure training mode using command-line arguments in main.py
+Configure training mode using arguments in main.py
 Arguments:
 -p: Enable pre-training mode
--o: Enable online adaptation mode
+-o: Enable online-training mode

 ## Testing
 Evaluate models using model_test.py

 ## Citation
-If you use this codebase in your research, please cite our original paper:
+If you use this codebase in your research, please cite our original paper:doi=https://doi.org/xxxx
-@article{yourcitationkey,
-  title={A modeling and adaptive evolution method for simulation parameters of digital twin shop floor}, author={Author1, Author2, ...}, journal={Robotics and Computer-Integrated Manufacturing}, year={2023}, volume={xx},
-  pages={xxx--xxx},
-  doi={10.1016/j.rcim.xxxx.xxxxxx}
-}